-Streetviews has been one of my favorite parts of Google Maps because it allows you to actually take a look at places that you might consider visiting in person.
+Streetview has been one of my favorite parts of Google Maps because it allows you to take a look at places that you might consider visiting in person.
 It also seems to be an important part of the mobile Google Maps Navigation, since as Google tells us on their Google Maps Navigation page, the application “…automatically switches to Street View as you approach your destination.”

-While the patent filing describes how such an advertising system might work with Google Streetviews, it also provides some nice images that capture how that advertising process might work.
+While the patent filing describes how such an advertising system might work with Google Streetview, it also provides some nice images that capture how that advertising process might work.
 Rather than summarizing the process, I’m going to provide a number of those images.